shivamPUNDIR/SVG-to-x-and-y/README.md

 # SVG-to-x-and-y
-It converts svg path to a set of close points.
+It converts svg path to a set of points.
+Work under progress.